twelve17/merlin-meo-scripts/README.md

       ...
 ```

 The scripts are written in such a way that they all call a shared function that lives in `scripts/custom/_net_functions`, which in turn reads `configs/custom/_net_config`.
-I wanted to keep a lot of the configuration that might change between installations here.

-In the `configs/custom` directory, copy or rename `[_net_config.template](https://github.com/twelve17/merlin-meo-scripts/blob/tunlr-dyndns/configs/custom/_net_config.template)` to ` _net_config`.
+I wanted to keep a lot of the configuration that might change between installations in one place.
+So, in the `configs/custom` directory, copy or rename `_net_config.template` to `_net_config`.
 This is where you specify the configuration for your particular router.
 If you have a RT-x66U, chances are you may only have to worry about `LAN_NET` unless your LAN network is `192.168.1.x`.

 Make sure the scripts are executable, both in the main 'scripts' directory and also in 'scripts/custom'.